n-peugnet/lintian-ssg/README.md

 A very simple static site generator to replace `lintian.debian.org`, currently hosted at <https://lintian.club1.fr/> as a demo.

-Interesting examples includes [very-long-line-length-in-source-file] as it displays all fields and [override_dh_auto_test-does-not-check-DEB_BUILD_OPTIONS] for its rich markup.
+Interesting examples include [very-long-line-length-in-source-file] as it displays all fields and [override_dh_auto_test-does-not-check-DEB_BUILD_OPTIONS] for its rich markup.